By: Marilyn L. Davis

 Good memoirs find truth and Truth.
 Little truths and the Big Truths and in the writing process, the writer often finds the Universal Truth, and that will make a compelling experience for all.

-“I am not in a particularly maudlin mood today while I write this.
-I am just reflecting on the fragility of life.
+“I am not in a particularly maudlin mood today while I write this, but reflecting on the fragility of life.
 I checked Facebook and found out that a friend from the rooms passed away after a motorcycle accident.
 Then I got a call that another friend is on life-support from an overdose.
 An email alerted me that another person I’ve known is dying of cancer with no hope of remission.

-These made me think of how nonchalantly we go to sleep each night, fully expecting to wake in the morning.
+These made me think of how casually we go to sleep each night, fully expecting to wake in the morning.
 I do not think we necessarily take our lives for granted.
-However, I do not think that we are always aware of how precious, precarious, and unpredictable life is.”
+However, I do not believe that we are always aware of how precious, precarious, and unpredictable life is.”

 5. Empathy, Sympathy and Make ‘Em Feel